davidsneighbour/hugo-debug/README.md

 - This is a Hugo module to use while you are developing your theme or website.
 - The original of this module can be found at [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).
-- This version is adapted to work with dnb-hugo themes and components and adds more ways to debug.
+- This version is adapted to work with dnb-org themes and components and adds more ways to debug.
 - If in doubt, use [@kaushalmodi's version](https://github.com/kaushalmodi/hugo-debugprint).

 ## Installation